How To Make This Blog Site

 4. Style the posts

-The last technical aspect of my static blog generation is styling the interface.
-Luckily, CSS modules and the @apply directive made my job easy.
-After adding my styles to a CSS module, I used it like so, and we were off!
+The last technical aspect of our static blog generation is styling the interface.
+Luckily, CSS modules and the @apply

 import markdownStyles from "./markdown-styles.module.css";